MarkJamesDunbar/neural-net-text-classification/README.md

 ## Setup
 ### Virtual Environment
-Create a virtual environment within the inside the `Neural-Network-for-Kannada-MNIST-Classification` folder before installing dependencies.
+Create a virtual environment within the inside the `Neural-Network-for-Kannada-MNIST-Classification` directory before installing dependencies.

 #### Windows
 To create the virtual environment, run: